EGI-Federation/documentation/content/en/users/getting-started/communities/dmcc/_index.md

   to add new content in the CVMFS repository (for the `vo.environmental.egi.eu` VO).
 * Wait until the application is published in the CVMFS repository.
-* Sending an email to notebooks-support@mailman.egi.eu to enable the access to the CVMFS repo in the EGI Notebooks service.
+* Sending an email to notebooks-support@mailman.egi.eu to enable the access to the CVMFS repository in the EGI Notebooks service.

 ### How to make your datasets available in DataHub